 Renovating a kitchen is a huge project that requires proper planning.
 When it comes to making magic happen, there are a lot of variables to consider.
-This means that there is a lot that could go wrong.

 So, before you take a sledgehammer and start breaking down walls, it’s important to take a good look at your plan.
 Is it realistic?
 Do you have enough leeway in your budget to achieve both your needs and wants?
-What are the items that you can get rid of?

 To help you jumpstart the process, here are five things we recommend you accomplish before starting your kitchen renovation.

 1. Decide how you want to conduct the project

 Not surprisingly, we believe you should hire a design-build firm.
 In fact, we can even offer recommendations along that line.
 Regardless of your approach to your project, we believe it’s imperative that you involve other people to get a broader, more informed perspective.